Depression After Breakup: Causes, Signs & How to Get Over

-The end of a relationship can cause uncomfortable emotions, including breakup depression.
+The end of a relationship can cause uncomfortable emotions, including severe depression after breakup.
 It is normal to feel sad when a relationship ends, especially if the relationship was serious and the breakup was not expected.

 Why are breakups hard?

 As experts have explained, breakups are hard because they cause major life changes, such as worsened finances or a new living situation.
-It is also important to remember that with a breakup, you are grieving the loss of an important relationship.
+It is also important to remember that you are grieving the loss of an important relationship with a breakup.

 Even if there were problems in the relationship, the breakup is still a loss.